michitatara/chalkboard.github.io/README.md

 # chalkboard
 #### Team Members: Mezbahuddin Prottoy, Michelle Tatara, Mehruj Kamal

+Link to our live website is found at: https://chalkboard355.herokuapp.com/

 #### Contributions:
 We all are responsible for overall project and  review each other work but we each will focus on specific view such as Admin View, Instructor View, and Student View.